gcanti/tcomb-form/README.md

 ![tcomb-form diagram](https://gcanti.github.io/resources/tcomb-form/tcomb-form-diagram.png)

+# Playground

+If you want to see this library in action, try the playground [here](http://gcanti.github.io/resources/tcomb-form/playground/playground.html)

 # Benefits

 With tcomb-form you simply call `var Form = t.form.createForm(domainModel)` to generate a form based on that domain model.
 What does this get you?